Pythons-And-Ladders/the-coke-can-project/README.md

 - `micropyGPS`: A library for parsing GPS NMEA sentences, making it easy to extract location information from GPS modules.

 > [!NOTE]
-> Libraries that can be installed via Thonny by navigating to Tools > Manage packages... and searching for micropython-lib and PyPI are marked with a [T].
+> Drivers that can be installed via Thonny (by navigating to Tools > Manage packages... and searching within the micropython-lib and PyPI collections) are marked with a [T].
 Installing these files through Thonny is recommended, as it ensures that you are using the most up-to-date versions that are compatible with your MicroPython installation.

 ### 4. Upload Necessary Files to Device
 After downloading all the necessary files to your development platform's local directory, launch Thonny and navigate to the files tab on the left side of the window.
 Here, you should see all the downloaded files listed.
 Select all the files, right-click to open the actions menu, and choose "Upload to /".
 While the files upload to your device, feel free to grab a coffee or a cup of tea (it may take a few minutes).
 Once the upload is complete, you will find the files in the "MicroPython device" tab below the files section on the left side of the window, accompanied by the "boot.py" file.